-The Compensation Committee has responsibility for making recommendations to our Board regarding non-employee director compensation.
+The Compensation Committee has responsibility for making recommendations to our Board regarding nonemployee director compensation.
 Our goal is the creation of a reasonable and balanced Board compensation program that aligns the interests of our Board with those of our stockholders.
 We use a combination of cash and stock-based compensation to attract and retain highly-qualified candidates to serve on our Board.
-In setting director compensation, we consider the significant amount of time that directors expend in fulfilling their duties to us, participation on Board committees, the skill-level required by us of members of our Board and competitive pay practice data.
+In setting director compensation, we consider:

+- the significant amount of time that directors expend in fulfilling their duties to us, - participation on Board committees, - the skill-level required by us of members of our Board and - competitive pay practice data.

-In 2020, the Compensation Committee engaged an independent compensation consultant, Frederic W. Cook & Co. ("FW Cook"), to assist in its review of competitive practice data regarding non-employee director compensation and to advise the Compensation Committee in connection with making recommendations to our Board with respect to the amount and form of such compensation.
-In addition, FW Cook provided services in 2020 relating to executive compensation matters for the Company's executive officers as discussed in "Compensation Discussion and Analysis" in this Proxy Statement.
-Following the Compensation Committee's comprehensive review of competitive practice data and in consideration of advice provided by FW Cook and the Company's ongoing transition to a digital-focused strategy, the Compensation Committee recommended to our Board, and our Board approved, the non-employee director compensation program described below for 2020.
+In 2021, the Compensation Committee engaged an independent compensation consultant, Semler Brossy Consulting Group. ("Semler Brossy"), to assist in its review of competitive practice data regarding nonemployee director compensation and to advise the Compensation Committee in connection with making recommendations to our Board with respect to the amount and form of such compensation.
+In addition, Semler Brossy provided services in 2021 relating to executive compensation matters for the Company's executive officers as discussed in "Compensation Discussion and Analysis" in this Proxy Statement.
+Following the Compensation Committee's comprehensive review of competitive practice data and in consideration of advice provided by Semler Brossy and the Company's recently completed transition to a digital-focused strategy, the Compensation Committee recommended to our Board, and our Board approved, the non-employee director compensation program described below for 2021.